Call 2010 (Middle Temple)

 Natasha is often instructed to represent Claimants and Defendants in professional negligence matters and has successfully represented clients at trial.
 Her practice focuses on legal professionals (solicitors and barristers), construction professionals (architects, builders, surveyors etc.) and financial professionals.
 These disputes often concern matters relating to Natasha’s other practice areas however she also advises on professional negligence disputes generally.
 Having studied marine insurance law, Natasha has a solid understanding of insurance law principles and so also accepts instructions on coverage.

 As a commercial and chancery practitioner Natasha is accustomed to dealing with multifaceted claims which involve breach of fiduciary duty and breach of trust in addition to making tactical applications such as those for disclosure of documents used in other proceedings.
-She undertook a 3 month secondment at Reynolds Porter Chamberlain LLP in which she advised on, and drafted various documents in respect of, solicitors’ professional negligence claims.
+She undertook a 3 month secondment at RPC in which she advised on, and drafted various documents in respect of, solicitors’ professional negligence claims.
 These involved a range of firms, including international firms, where the insurer client was one of the world’s largest insurance and reinsurance companies.

 In respect of legal professionals, Natasha’s practice includes failure to advise on or identify particular issues, failure to correctly complete the requisite documentation, conflicts of interest, cyber fraud, disclosure concerns, estate maladministration, ineffectual advice, mishandling of funds, negligent procurement of funds from financial institutions, poor recommendations and strategy pre-litigation and during litigation.